 The actual numbers don’t add up.

 The same goes for New Zealand.
 A similar study conducted as early as 2004 states that “the confusion caused by organizations that oppose trafficking but at the same time promote prostitution” has caused more harm than good.
-Canadian-based feminist journal, The Feminist Current, even exposed how many within pro-decriminalization groups actually muffled public attention towards the murders of numerous New Zealand prostitutes that failed to align with their agenda.
+Canadian-based feminist journal, The Feminist Current, even exposed how many within pro-decriminalization groups actually muffled public attention towards the murders of numerous New Zealand prostitutes because it failed to align with their agenda.
 It is also important to note that the article’s own claims of Sweden having “not one” murder is based upon inconclusive data as well.

 The confusion caused by organizations that oppose trafficking but at the same time promote prostitution has caused more harm than good.